DreamOfTheRedChamber/leetcode/README.md

 #### Clarify question <a id="whiteboard-workflow-clarify"></a>
 1. Define public APIs to be implemented:
   * Things to define - Input type
   * Things to define - Number of input arguments
   * Things to define - Output type
-     * Different levels of solutions
-       * boolean: Whether solutions exist or not
+    - boolean: Whether solutions exist or not
-       * int: the number of solutions
+    - int: the number of solutions
-       * List&lt;?> : solutions themselves
+    - List&lt;?> : solutions themselves
-       * List&lt;?>: solutions without duplicates
+    - List&lt;?>: solutions without duplicates
-       * List&lt;?>: solutions with specific order
+    - List&lt;?>: solutions with specific order

 2. Clarify ambiguous problem statements / Gather all requirements
    * Solution existence: "***What if no solution exists?
 How should I handle that?***"